UniversalDependencies/docs/_u-pos/ADP.md

 * In many languages, adpositions can take the form of fixed multiword expressions.
 The component words are grouped together with the [fixed]() relation.
-A special case is that of circumpositions, which by necessity are multiword expressions.

 ### Examples